mandeepsingh10/S3FileUploader/README.md

 - Please be aware that the specified S3UploadLocation—the path to which you intend to upload files from the data directory—will be automatically created in the target bucket if it doesn't already exist.
 Therefore, it's crucial to thoroughly review and confirm the accuracy of the upload path before proceeding with committing any changes.

-## About the Owner

-This repository is maintained by Mandeep Singh.
-If you have any questions, concerns, or suggestions related to this codebase or its usage, please feel free to reach out by opening an issue or contacting me on slack.